 For example, ZonPrep.com can handle everything listed above – along with online arbitrage, private label and wholesale, fragile items and custom jobs, and virtually every specialized need for Amazon sellers across all product categories.

-How it works step-by-step
+How FBA prep works step-by-step

-Receiving
+1) Receiving

 To start, an FBA prep service will receive your inventory at their warehouse.
 Make sure the company has plenty of loading docks (at least 8), forklifts to accept and unload inventory, and ample storage space in their warehouse (at least 80,000 square feet).
 You want to make sure your prep service can handle large volumes during peak selling seasons, where multiple Amazon sellers are at the same warehouse.

-Inspection
+2) Inspection

 Upon unloading inventory, your FBA prep center will inspect your inventory according to your expectations.
 As long as they do it right, you’ll have a full understanding of every item in the shipment – no surprises once products arrive at Amazon.

-Storage
+3) Storage

-From there, you can simply choose to keep your inventory at the warehouse or have it shipped off..
+From there, you can simply choose to keep your inventory at the warehouse or have it shipped off.
 If you store your inventory, make sure you clarify with your prep service regarding climate-control conditions you may need.

-Packaging
+4) Packaging

 At your command, your prep service will begin packaging your inventory according to your specific needs – and ideally, you want a company that will work hand-in-hand with you regarding specialized projects.

-Labeling
+5) Labeling

 FBA prep services have a good understanding of labeling requirements, so there’s not much work on your end.
 Just make sure your prep service has decent turnaround times of 3 days at most – otherwise delays can begin to occur.

-Distribution
+6) Distribution

 At this point, you can now have your inventory shipped to Amazon, have it drip-fed (portion by portion), or forwarded to different locations.
 Throughout this process, your prep partner should have a system you can monitor step-by-step (that’s another aspect you’ll want to clarify beforehand).

-Pros of FBA prep
+Pros of an FBA prep partner

 While it’s possible to do FBA prep yourself, there are several reasons most Amazon sellers prefer to use a prep service.
 First of all, it can be more cost-effective to outsource the work.
 A prep service can remove the workload off your shoulders and prevent your company from having to rent out warehouse space, hire a team, and manage the entire process – helping you focus your time on more important tasks to scale your business faster.